U-boat-successes against aircraft

 American B-24 Liberator bomber (Sqdn VB-107).
 Shot down while alongside the stricken U-604 (later scuttled).

 British B-24 Liberator bomber (Sqdn 224/S).
 The boat, on a mine-laying patrol, was damaged and returned to Brest.

 American Avenger (VC-6 USN, pilot Lt W.R.
 Gillespie)

-The boat was attacked five times by three aircraft from USS Tripoli operating on ULTRA information west-southwest of the Cape Verde Islands and even escaped a Fido homing torpedo.
+The boat was attacked five times by three aircraft from the escort carrier USS Tripoli operating on ULTRA information west-southwest of the Cape Verde Islands and even escaped a Fido homing torpedo.
 At 19.40 hours, an Avenger was shot down by AA fire, killing the crew of three men.
 This was the last aircraft lost to U-boats from escort carriers in the Atlantic.

 |U-221||27 Sep 1943||The sinking of U-221|

 British Halifax HR982 (58 Sqdn RAF/B, pilot F/O E.L.
 Hartley)

 17.13 hours, southwest of Ireland: U-221 was attacked at low level by the Halifax, straddled with 8 depth charges, and was seen to sink by the stern.
 The aircraft was hit by flak, and a fire in the starboard wing forced the pilot to ditch about 3 miles from the attack position.
 Two gunners were lost, but the remaining six crewmen survived and were rescued after 11 days by HMS Mahratta.

 British Halifax bomber HR792 (RAF Sqdn 58/A, pilot Sgt N.F.
 Robertson, RAAF)